lavops/AniManNotify/README.md

 We will notify you when episodes airs in Japan, not on sites that streams anime for you.
 Bot will not work always, because I don't have stable hosting yet.
-Next update will add Manga notifications on MangaDex.

 <a href="https://discord.com/invite/QV8q9BQXpW">If have questions and something to report please join here.</a>